Chicken Tacos

 This post may contain affiliate links.
 Read my full disclosure policy.

-These family-approved chicken tacos, packed with bold spices and tender ground chicken, are a healthier spin on my traditional taco recipe — and they’re just as good, if not better.
+Say hello to your new favorite tacos!
+These family-approved chicken tacos, made with bold spices and tender ground chicken, are a lighter spin on my old-school beef taco recipe — and they’re just as good, if not better.

 Plate of chicken tacos.